dbcli/mssql-cli/doc/installation/linux.md

 ### Installation via Package Repository - Debian 8.7

-PowerShell Core, for Linux, is published to package repositories for easy installation (and updates).
+mssql-cli, for Linux, is published to package repositories for easy installation (and updates).
 This is the preferred method.

 ```sh